killuaDev/irishGuide/Laarchanuuint Intro to Reading Irish Words.md

 Note that the /k/ and /kʹ/ sounds are actually represented by the letter 'c' in Irish writing.

-Double consonants are pronounced the same as single consonants #TODO: ya know
+Double consonants are pronounced the same as single consonants.

 Note: 'r' at the beginning of a word is always broad, /r/
 + rí - /riː/